Begun construction: Navigating today’s challenges

 ITC eligibility via the safe harbor can be retained in certain circumstances, even if the energy property is transferred to a different project, or to a different owner, as long as the transferor and transferee meet certain requirements.
 There are specific rules for transferring to unrelated parties.

-Action Item: Carefully evaluate ownership scenarios to avoid disqualifying transfers to either related or unrelated parties.
+Action item: Carefully evaluate ownership scenarios and related party status to avoid disqualifying transfers to either related or unrelated parties.

 Conclusion